-- 2.1.3 The EIB-CM Policy and Procedures13 regulate the work of the EIB-CM.
-The EIB-CM compliance review includes an investigation of compliance with existing policies, procedures and standards14. - 2.1.4 It is important to note that according to Article 4.3.2 of the EIB-CM Policy, complaints against EIB Group counterparts such as borrowers/promoters, national, regional or local authorities are not handled by the EIB-CM. - 2.1.5 As indicated below, the EIB environmental and social standards require compliance of the project with applicable EU and national law, which is the responsibility of the promoter and local authorities.
+- 2.1.2 The EIB-CM Policy specifies that the EIB-CM reviews the EIB's activities with a view to determining whether maladministration that is attributable to the EIB has taken place. - 2.1.3 The EIB-CM Policy and Procedures regulate the work of the EIB-CM.
+The EIB-CM compliance review includes an investigation of compliance with existing policies, procedures and standards. - 2.1.4 It is important to note that according to Article 4.3.2 of the EIB-CM Policy, complaints against EIB Group counterparts such as borrowers/promoters, national, regional or local authorities are not handled by the EIB-CM. - 2.1.5 As indicated below, the EIB environmental and social standards require compliance of the project with applicable EU and national law, which is the responsibility of the promoter and local authorities.
 Furthermore, Article 4.3.14 of the EIB-CM Policy states: "However, the EIB Group has a duty to verify compliance with its applicable policies, procedures or standards." - 2.1.6 It is important to highlight Article 6.1.4 of the EIB-CM Policy stating that "[c]omplaints submitted to the EIB-CM do not have a suspensive effect on the actions/omissions and decisions challenged." - 2.1.7 Finally, Article 1.4.5 of the EIB-CM Procedures states that an EIB-CM review will not pass judgement on activities under the sole responsibility of third parties, notably those of the promoter or borrower, or of authorities at local, regional or national level, of European institutions or international organisations.
 Unless an infringement of EU law is established by the European Commission or a competent judicial authority, an EIB-CM review will not call into question the correctness of the transposition of EU law into national law by EU Member States.
 The EIB-CM will refer the matter to the European Commission in case of serious concerns and inform the Management Committee accordingly.